ansible-collections/ibm_zos_cics/docs/source/modules/local_request_queue.rst

   The state of the local request queue before the Ansible task runs.

-  vsam (always, bool, )
+  data_set_organization (always, str, VSAM)
-    True if the data set is a VSAM data set.
+    The organization of the data set at the start of the Ansible task.

   exists (always, bool, )